LuizZak/SwiftRewriter/Architecture.md

     - Rewriter passes must notify when changes are made via `ASTRewriterPassContext.notifyChangedTree` to allow type resolution to kick in in between rewriter passes.

 #### 6. Code output

+At this point, a syntax tree produced by [`swift-syntax`](https://github.com/apple/swift-syntax) is produced and passed to intermediary syntax rewriters that implement `SwiftSyntaxRewriterPass`, which refine the final AST before output.

+All syntax rewriters are contained in the target named `SwiftSyntaxRewriterPasses`.

+#### 7. Code output

 At the final step, the code is output to an implementer of `WriterOutput` fed to `SwiftRewriter.init`.